 Grants Manager - Replacement

 The Optical Society (OSA) is seeking a Grants Manager.
+Depending upon the qualifications of the applicant, both part-time and full-time employment will be considered, along with remote work possibilities.
 The Grants Manager will be responsible for the entire grant lifecycle, including pre-award, post-award, and close-out activities.
 More specifically, this position is responsible for researching, identifying and qualifying appropriate sources of funding, creating and preparing persuasive and accurate proposals and submitting timely and accurate reports for all existing and new grant-funded projects.
-The successful candidate will work with the organizations Science Advisors, executive team and meetings department to build a robust program and obtain federal, international and private funding that supports OSA’s Education and Technical programs.
+The successful candidate will work with the organizations Science Advisors, executive team and meetings department to build a robust program and obtain federal, international and private funding that supports OSA’s Education, Outreach and Technical programs.
 This is a position at a cutting edge scientific organization.

 ESSENTIAL DUTIES AND RESPONSIBILITIES